2021 Harrisburg mayoral election

 The 2021 mayoral election in Harrisburg, Pennsylvania was held on November 2, 2021.
-Two-term incumbent mayor Eric Papenfuse, a member of the Democratic Party, ran for a third term, but lost re-nomination to City Council President Wanda Williams.
-On September 15, 2021, Papenfuse formally announced that he would run a write-in campaign in the November General Election.
+Two-term incumbent mayor Eric Papenfuse, a member of the Democratic Party, ran for a third term, but lost the re-nomination to City Council President Wanda Williams.
+On September 15, 2021, Papenfuse formally announced that he would run a write-in campaign in the November general election.
 Williams won the general election against Papenfuse by more than a 2–1 margin.

 Background

 Eric Papenfuse was first elected mayor of Harrisburg in 2013.
 He was re-elected to a second term in 2017.